carboneio/carbone/README.md

 var carbone = require('carbone');
 ```

+---

 ## First example
+In this example we will generate a file with two variables inside it.

 ### File structure
 For this example we will have following structure of files and folders :